K–12 Computer Science Teacher

 Demonstrated ability to…

-● teach reading, writing, phonics, math, science, social studies and social skills students.
+● teach reading, writing, math, science, social studies and social skills to 3rd Grade students.

 ● plan and deliver lessons based on learning standards.